madrecha/jamku/readme.md

 	</tr>
 </table>

-Backed by the versatile Madrecha Group, **Jamku** is India's largest Practice Management Software, used by thousands of offices all across India, SAARC, ASEAN, and Africa.
-Visit https://madrecha.com/jamku to know more about Jamku.
+Backed by the versatile [Madrecha](https://madrecha.com/) Group, **Jamku** is India's largest Practice Management Software, used by thousands of offices all across India, SAARC, ASEAN, and Africa.
+Visit [madrecha.com/jamku](https://madrecha.com/jamku/) to know more about Jamku.

 ## 1. Jamku GitHub Repository